-- If you already installed the Oracle Solaris OS on the cluster nodes, go to "How to Install Oracle Solaris Cluster Software Packages" on page 67. - If you want to use the scinstall custom Automated Installer (AI) method to install both Oracle Solaris OS and Oracle Solaris Cluster software on the cluster nodes, go to "How to Install and Configure Oracle Solaris and Oracle Solaris Cluster Software (IPS Repositories)" on page 107.
+- If you already installed the Oracle Solaris OS on the cluster nodes, go to How to Install Oracle Solaris Cluster Software (pkg). - If you want to use the scinstall custom Automated Installer (AI) method to install both Oracle Solaris OS and Oracle Solaris Cluster software on the cluster nodes, go to How to Install and Configure Oracle Solaris and Oracle Solaris Cluster Software (IPS Repositories).

-▼ SPARC: How to Install Oracle VM Server for SPARC Software and Create Domains
+How to Install Oracle VM Server for SPARC Software and Create Domains (SPARC Only)